bsu-cs315/fp-team1-pinball/README.md

 ### Description
 This is a game where the user flippers to hit a ball, in a pinball fashion.
-- Your goal is to keep the ball up as long as possible
+- Your goal is to score as many points as possible
+  - Score points by hitting the target bumpers
+  - For every 300 points scored, you earn an extra ball

   #### Controls
   - Spacebar to launch the ball